SMRT Buses: Fleet

-As of 2017, SMRT Buses operates more than 1,450 buses.
-It was the only operator of articulated buses in Singapore until 2018, when the Seletar Package transitioned to the Tendered Contract (TC) and introduced double-decker buses in 2014.
+As of 2024, SMRT Buses operates more than 1,450 buses.

+It was the only operator of articulated buses in Singapore until 2018, when the Seletar Package transitioned to a Tendered Contract (TC).
+SMRT Buses also introduced their first double-decker buses in 2014.
 It was the first operator to introduce electronic destination signage (EDS) on its buses since 1990, which is now standard equipment on all new buses introduced to Singapore.
 Some of these recently acquired buses are used for Bus Service Enhancement Programme (BSEP) since 2012.

+SMRT Buses also had inherited buses from SBS Transit due to the Bus Contracting Model.
+These buses are Volvo B9TL (Wright Eclipse Gemini 2), Scania K230UB, and Mercedes-Benz O530 Citaro, all originally built to SBS Transit technical and interior specifications.